-No one on the street noticed the man with the backpack as he strolled up the steps to the government building.
-No one turned as he held the door for a young PhD candidate and her friends, who stumbled out laughing and joking derisively at her newly minted license.
-No one moving through the foyer glanced at him as he answered a brief series of questions at an automated kiosk and pulled a slip of paper from the side.
-No one stopped him as he passed to the waiting area, visible just beyond a glass barrier.
-The guards barely registered his face as they checked his ID and asked him to step through a scanner.
-When it glitched momentarily, they asked him to move aside, which he did without objection while his backpack was sent through a second, smaller device.
-When the light at the top turned green, the man collected his bag and took a seat under the circular seal that hung on the wall.
-The words SCIENCE CONTROL AGENCY curved in block chrome letters around the matching icon at the center.
+In the midst of the scuffle, none of the chanting protesters noticed the man in the ball cap weave between the police barricades and trot up the steps to the government building.
+No one glanced at his oddly colorful backpack as he crossed the open veranda and patiently held a door for a young PhD candidate and her friends.
+No one passing through the high concrete foyer turned their head as the man answered a series of questions at an automated kiosk and pulled a slip of paper from the side.
+The guards, keeping one eye on the angry crowd, barely registered his face as they took his colorful pack and asked him to step separately through a scanner.
+When the machine glitched momentarily, they asked him to move to one side, which he did without objection while his backpack was sent through a second, smaller device.
+When the light at the top turned green, the man collected his belongings and took a seat under the circular seal that hung on the wall.
+The words SCIENCE CONTROL AGENCY curved in block chrome letters around the martial icon at the center.

 “Have a seat, sir.”

-The man sat down and set his backpack next to the chair.
+The man sat down and leaned his backpack against the legs of the chair.

 “Arrest you?” she asked, completely unperturbed.
 “What for?”

 “Mm-hmm,” she replied without turning from her report.
-“And when did you do that?”
+“You know the president is still alive, right?”

 The man reached into his backpack and set a clear plastic disc on the desk.
 What looked like a tiny piece of chewed gum, no larger than a printed period, was sealed inside.